Theosdoor/programmable-matter-lab/README.md

 ## Development

-No build step — all three tools are self-contained HTML files.
+No build step - all three tools are static HTML/CSS/JS files.
 Open `index.html` in a browser or serve the directory with any static server:

 ```sh
 # Python